identity-com/docs/showcase/README.md

 # Add an alias for your original did (for convenience)
 $ cryptid alias me <OLD_DID>

-# Check the DID document for the controlled cryptid
+# Check the DID document for the controlled Cryptid account.
+# By using `--as controlled`, we are instructing Cryptid to execute transactions as the controlled account.
 $ cryptid document --as controlled

-# Check the balance for the controlled cryptid
+# Check the balance for the controlled Cryptid account
 $ cryptid balance --as controlled

-# Transfer SOL on behalf of the controlled cryptid account using the original cryptid account
+# Do a transfer
 $ cryptid transfer me 0.1 --as controlled
 ```